akeneo/pim-api-docs/content/getting-started/connect-the-pim-old/step-2.md

 ::: info
 _Best practice_
 We strongly advise you to create **one set of credentials** for each one of your connectors.
-Indeed, it will ease a lot your migration to the PIM v4, in case you are planning it.
+Indeed, it will ease a lot your migration to the PIM v4, in case you are planning for it.
 :::

 ## Create an API user